AdobeDocs/campaign-web.nl-NL/help/v8/rn/acs-migration.md

 title: Overgang van Campaign Standard naar Adobe Campaign Web
 description: Campagne-webgebruikersinterface ontdekken
 exl-id: 4cf406af-4cf5-434d-b1c7-a7c102f8dc2f
-source-git-commit: 8cd743d7feafe9093790c3f631ffbfe19d1413e2
+source-git-commit: fede3e616d45c78db9d0613409254f3c8cc93bba
 workflow-type: tm+mt
-source-wordcount: '588'
+source-wordcount: '590'
 ht-degree: 4%

 ---

-# Overgang van Campaign Standard naar Campagne v8{#welcome}
+# Overgang van Campaign Standard naar Campagne v8 {#welcome}

 <!--
 We are thrilled to annonce that you, as a Campaign Standard user, can now benefit from the new version of Adobe Campaign Web User Interface.
 The migration is seemless and will allow you to use all the intuitive features designed to simplify the creation of personalized cross-channel campaigns.
 Campaign Web User Interface also brings a connected canvas with Adobe Experience Platform for a unified experience.